Glossary of Terms

 Council has a planner available every day between 8am-5pm to assist with planning enquiries, such as whether you require a resource consent and what information will be required with your application.
 You can talk to the duty planner over the phone, or come in to the Council building for a face to face meeting.
-If you wish to meet with the duty planner, it is recommended you call and book a time, to avoid having to wait (for example, if the duty planner is busy with other customers).
-If you are not able to call ahead, it is fine to just drop into the building but on some occasions you may have to wait for the duty planner to become available.
+If you wish to meet with the duty planner, it's recommended you call and book a time to avoid having to wait (for example, if the duty planner is busy with other customers).
+If you're not able to call ahead, it's fine to just drop into the building but on some occasions you may have to wait for the duty planner to become available.

 The impact an activity will have on the environment (natural or built).
-Includes noise, privacy, visual (e.g if you are constructing a new building that exceeds maximum building coverage, will it look overly dominant?), traffic, landscape character, loss of productive soils etc.
+Includes noise, privacy, visual (eg if you're constructing a new building that exceeds maximum building coverage, will it look overly dominant?), traffic, landscape character, loss of productive soils etc.

 Greenbelt Residential areas have been identified in the District Plan and zoned specifically for the purpose of rural-residential living.
 These identified areas are generally located near to town and intended to relieve ongoing pressure for fragmentation of the rural land resource.